Submit a Test for a Student

 Test Access Log

-Instructors and other users who are granted permission can view a test attempt's Access Log for a list of times of various student interactions with the test.
+In SP 13, instructors and other users who are granted permission can view a test attempt's Access Log for a list of times of various student interactions with the test.
 The log can help to confirm whether a student began a test or ran into problems during a test.

 Access logs are not currently available for mobile-compatible tests that students submit in the Mobile Learn app.